adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

 	 the summary report and result log file.
 User would need to manually evaluate which config to persist.
 * Find and move the OSGi configurations from the `ui.apps` package to the `ui.configs` package (under the path `/apps/my-app/osgiconfig`).
+* As per AEM as a Cloud Service best practice, all OSGi configs (except Repo Init OSGi configs) will be translated to `.cfg.json` format.

  NOTE : Conflicts during the above move operation will be reported and conflicting content needs to be moved over manually.